Twisted Games

 The forbidden element isn't just class difference or workplace impropriety, it's national scandal, abdication-level consequences, and the knowledge that choosing each other means one of them sacrifices everything.
 Huang writes the push-pull tension beautifully: every moment alone feels stolen, every touch is weighted with impossibility, and the chemistry exists in direct proportion to how wrong it is.

-What makes it work is that both characters have legitimate reasons to resist beyond just manufactured angst.
+It works because that both characters have legitimate reasons to resist beyond just manufactured angst.
 She has duty, family, and country.
 He has trauma, self-worth issues, and a bone-deep certainty that he's not good enough.
 The romance becomes about whether love can be worth the cost when the cost is almost everything.

 Ana Huang's Twisted Games follows Princess Bridget and her bodyguard Rhys Larsen in a forbidden romance with genuine stakes.
 The bodyguard-royalty dynamic creates constant proximity while duty and professionalism demand distance, with consequences extending beyond personal heartbreak to constitutional crisis if their relationship becomes public.